Yahya Khan: US role

 In November 1971, Indian Prime Minister Indira Gandhi met Nixon in Washington.
 She assured him that she didn't want war with Pakistan, but he did not believe her.
 Witness accounts presented by Kissinger pointed out that Nixon made specific proposals to Prime Minister Gandhi on a solution for the crisis, some of which she heard for the first time, including a mutual withdrawal of troops from the Indo-East Pakistan borders.
 Nixon also expressed a wish to fix a time limit with Yahya for political accommodation in East Pakistan.
 Nixon asserted that India could count on US endeavors to ease the crisis within a short time.
 But, both Kissinger and Gandhi's aide Jayakar maintained, Gandhi did not respond to these proposals.
 Kissinger noted that she "listened to what was, in fact, one of Nixon's better presentations with aloof indifference" but "took up none of the points."
 Jayakar pointed out that Gandhi listened to Nixon "without a single comment, creating an impregnable space so that no real contact was possible."
 She also refrained from assuring Nixon that India would follow Pakistan's suit if it withdrew from India's borders.
 As a result, the main agenda was "dropped altogether."

-On 21 November Indian army start incursions on East Pakistan in the response of this on 3 December 1971, Yahya preemptively attacked the Indian Air Force and Gandhi retaliated, pushing into East Pakistan.
+On 21 November, the Indian Army started incursions in East Pakistan.
+Khan responded to this by preemptively attacking the Indian Air Force on 3 December 1971, and Gandhi retaliated, pushing into East Pakistan.
 Nixon issued a statement blaming Pakistan for starting the conflict and blaming India for escalating it.
-He favored a cease-fire.
+He favoured a cease-fire.
 The United States was secretly encouraging the shipment of military equipment from Iran, Turkey, and Jordan to Pakistan, offering to replenish those countries' weapons stocks later despite Congressional objections.
 The US used the threat of an aid cut-off to force Pakistan to back down, while its continued military aid to Islamabad prevented India from launching incursions deeper into the country.
-Pakistan forces in East Pakistan surrendered in Dhaka on 16 December 1971, leading to the creation of the independent state of Bangladesh.
+Pakistani forces in East Pakistan surrendered in Dhaka on 16 December 1971, leading to the creation of the independent state of Bangladesh.